Richardaeld/google_translate_game/README.md

 + [maxnyla's deployment section from her readme](https://github.com/maxnyla/Pawsome) - the idea was using githubs literal deployment process in the readme's deployment section

 # Technologies (langauges) used
-+ HTML - Is the basic construction (foundation) of webpage
++ HTML - Is the basic construction (foundation) of this webpage
-+ CSS - Makes basic construction of webpage more visually appealing
++ CSS - Makes the basic construction of this webpage more visually appealing
-+ JavaScript - Allow users to interact with webpage without having to reload or load multiple pages
++ JavaScript - Allow users to interact with webpage without having to reload page or load multiple pages

 # Acknowledgements
 + Felipe Souza Alarcon for his honest guidence, foresight, and providing stellar hints to questions I hadnt asked yet.